Welcome to

 Weekends and Public Holidays Closed

-- GOVERNMENT-FUNDED VACCINES FOR PEOPLE AGED 65 YEARS AND OVER ARE NOW AVAILABLE -
+GOVERNMENT-FUNDED VACCINES FOR ALL AGE GROUPS ARE NOW AVAILABLE

 Annual vaccination is the most important measure to prevent influenza and its complications.
 It is recommended for all people 6 months of age and older.